Wilmer Flores Player Props: Giants vs. Nationals

 Wilmer Flores At The Plate

-- Flores has driven in a run in 21 games this year (30.4%), including seven games with more than one RBI (10.1%).
-He has also driven home three or more of his team's runs in one contest.
+- Flores has had at least one RBI in 30.0% of his games this year (21 of 70), with two or more RBI seven times (10.0%).
+He has also been responsible for three or more of his team's runs in one contest.

-- He has scored in 25 games this year (36.2%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.